Mobile – Special Operations Center

 The M – SOC is equipped with four (4) computer work stations, each equipped with computer-aided dispatch (CAD) capabilities, complete with its own administrative telephone lines.
 It is also equipped with UHF, VHF and 700/800 megahertz digital trunked radios, thus giving radio interoperability with other local, county and state public safety agencies.

-The M – SOC is also uniquely equipped mobile computers that replicate the 9-1-1 and administrative telephone system presently in use in the primary 9-1-1 Police-Fire-EMS Dispatch Center located in the Westfield Police Department, thus allowing 9-1-1 calls to be answered remotely at an alternate location in the event a complete power failure or other emergency renders the primary dispatch center inaccessible and/or inoperable.
+The M – SOC is also uniquely equipped with mobile computers that replicate the 9-1-1 and administrative telephone system presently in use in the primary 9-1-1 Police-Fire-EMS Dispatch Center located in the Westfield Police Department, thus allowing 9-1-1 calls to be answered remotely at an alternate location in the event a complete power failure or other emergency renders the primary dispatch center inaccessible and/or inoperable.

 Additionally, the M – SOC can serve as a climate-controlled Command Post at the scene of any disaster or major emergency scene, or at any special event or large gathering of persons requiring a police presence.
 It is equipped with surveillance cameras and a military-grade, high resolution camera mounted at the top of a 50’ pneumatic mast, thus giving it aerial surveillance capabilities up to 1.5 miles within a clear field of view, complete with infrared (IR) functionality.
 All of the surveillance cameras are routed through DVRs, thus giving them recording capabilities as well.